vdimensions/vdimensions_msbuild_references/README.md

 However, if you develop libraries, or in your attempt to keep up with the latest developments of `dotnet`, you may need to multi-target your projects.
 This is where you may end up in scenarios where the `PackageReference` is inapropriate (e.g. if you need to target `netstandard1.0` and `net6.0`, and `SomePackage` does not support the former at all).
 Or, you may need to use different `Version`, again depending on the different target framework.

 The solution would be to increase your knowledge of how MSBuild works, and use MSBuild conditional syntax to smartly reference whatever you need.
-To some people, this may already
+To some people, this may seem too much struggle for making a single dependency work.
+With more dependencies requiring attention, each could end up requiring its own MSBuild "hacks".

 When you work on multiple projects with this problem, it can easily become a pain copy-pasting similar msbuild code across projects, and fighting it to make it work.